Israel-Anaba/ML-Model-in-GUI/README.md

-## Streamlit App 🤖 🚀 🚀
+## 🚀User-Friendly Web Interaction for Machine Learning Ventures using Gradio & Streamlit 🤖 🚀 🚀

-This project demonstrates how to embed a machine learning model into a graphical user interface (GUI) using Streamlit.
-The goal is to create an interactive interface for sales prediction, catering to consumers and other stakeholders.
-The app was developed as part of the Azubi Africa Data Science Training.
+This endeavor showcases the integration of a machine learning model within a graphical user interface (GUI) using Streamlit and Gradio.
+The objective is to fashion an engaging interface for sales forecasting accessible to consumers and stakeholders via Streamlit.
+Additionally, a Telco Customer Churn Prediction application has been created by incorporating Gradio, enabling users to anticipate customer churn likelihood.
+This application was developed in conjunction with the Azubi Africa Data Science Training program.

 ## Prerequisites